montijndev/Supreme-autocheckout/README.md

 ```

-If you have any questions feel free to message me on twitter or discord
+If you have any questions or bugs feel free to message me on twitter or discord